Screening

 Lung Cancer screening: Soon to be offered in Harrow

-Importance of screening: Regular screenings can significantly reduce the risk of dying from these cancers by enabling early detection and treatment.
-By participating in these screening programs, you can play a crucial role in their health management and contribute to early cancer detection.
+Regular screenings can significantly reduce the risk of dying from these cancers.
+They enable early detection and treatment.
+By participating in these programs you play a crucial role in their health management and contribute to early cancer detection.